 The best way to grow your email marketing list is to send emails that people want to read.
 Here are some ways to run your email campaigns like a pro:

 Make a list of what you want to talk about in your emails.
-Topics might include: upcoming events, popular news that could help them, tips and helpful information or company news.
+Topics might include upcoming events, popular news that could help them, tips and helpful information or company news.
 Consider including something special in each email to get attention and develop your brand.
 Try a funny or relevant quote, an inspiring picture or trending videos.
-For inspiration, check out Mailchimp’s Inspiration Board.
 Just make sure your content is in good taste and matches your audience’s interests.